AMD's 3D V-Cache Enhanced Zen 3 Ryzen CPUs Will Be AM4 Compatible

 Unfortunately for the B550, ROM size limitations mean motherboard manufacturers are unable to support all current, future, and past Ryzen processors within one firmware package.
 You may need to update your B550 BIOS with a different CPU *before* you install your new processor.
 This encumbrance is not ideal for those who want an easy install when building a PC themselves.

 Choosing a good value B550 motherboard is straightforward enough, and it will be a case of matching your performance & connectivity needs with the prices of each board.

-At the very top end of the scale there are AMD motherboards like ASRock B550 Taichi and ASUS ROG Strix B550-XE Gaming WiFi, which are both around the £250 - £260 range.
+At the very top end of the scale there are AMD motherboards like ASRock Taichi and Steel Legend series, as well as ASUS ROG Strix variations, which are currently around the £220 - £250 range.
 The specifications on these higher priced boards are outstanding, but may be superfluous for general use and gaming, so it is worth checking.
-The ASRock Taichi and ASUS ROG Strix B550-XE both have fairly similar specs, but even with a price difference of around £20, there are clear and significant differences depending on your needs.
+The ASRock Taichi and ASUS ROG Strix both have fairly similar specs, but even with a price difference that means you can afford a Just Eat Cheeky Tuesday to boot, there are clear and significant differences depending on your needs.

-As you can see from the below table, the two B550 motherboards at the top of the scale do have several differences; we have left out all the specs that match on both boards.
+As you can see from the below table, two of the B550 motherboards have several differences (we have left out all the specs that match on both boards).

 |Description ||ASRock B550 Taichi AMD Socket AM4 Motherboard ||ASUS ROG Strix B550-XE Gaming WiFi AMD Motherboard |

 |USB Ports ||1 x USB 3.1 Type-C ||1 x USB 3.1 Type-C |